Maypole, Birmingham

-The Maypole, Birmingham is a location on the A435 road on the southern edge of Birmingham England, between Druids Heath and Highter's Heath and bordering the Bromsgrove district of Worcestershire.
-It has a population of 2.260 according to the 2011 Census.
+The Maypole, Birmingham is a location on the A435 road on the southern edge of Birmingham, England, between Druids Heath and Highter's Heath and bordering the Bromsgrove district of Worcestershire.
+It has a population of 2,260 according to the 2011 Census.

-Attractions

-Attractions include an Aldi, a Sainsbury's, Travelodge hotel and various fast food outlets including a JAQKS Chicken and a Starbucks.

 Transport

 The Maypole is also situated close to major transport links, such as the M42 via the A435 Hollywood bypass.
 The A435 intersects the M42 at junction 3, close to both the M5 and M40 intersections which lie west and east of junction 3 respectively.
-The Maypole is located about 7 miles south of Birmingham city centre which is connected by the 50 bus route which runs through the Maypole and terminates adjacent to the Selfridges building in the City Centre.
+The Maypole is located about 7 miles south of Birmingham city centre which is connected by the 50 bus route which runs through the Maypole and terminates adjacent to the Selfridges building in the city centre.
 The 50 bus route is one of the most regular bus routes in Europe, arriving at Maypole every 5 minutes.
-Solihull can be reached by the 49 bus route which runs every 15 minutes and which also runs in the other direction to Cotteridge.
-Bus routes 2 and 27 each run every 20 minutes to Yardley Wood.
+Solihull can be reached by the 49 bus route which runs every 20 minutes and which also runs in the other direction to Cotteridge.
+Bus route 2 also runs every 20 minutes to Yardley Wood.

 Local amenities

 The area is served by a number of shops including banks and food outlets.
-The famous Arsenal striker and commentator Alan Smith attended Hollywood Primary School which is situated on Pickenham Road close to the Emmanuel Church.
+The famous Arsenal F.C. striker and commentator Alan Smith attended Hollywood Primary School which is situated on Pickenham Road close to the Emmanuel Church.